Accreditations

 LG9 To be able to use R or Phyton as a computational tool in the CU

 CP4 Deterministic versus stochastic experiment.
 Discrete and continuous random variables.
 Distribution and density functions.
-Law of large numbers and Chebyshev lemma.
-Central limit theorem
+Law of large numbers.
+Central limit theorem.

 CP5 Distributions: normal, binomial, uniform, Poisson, Bernoulli, t-student, exponential, chi-square.
-Expected value.
-Moment generating function
+Expected value and Variance.

 CP7 Inference: parameter estimation (point and interval), confidence intervals and hypothesis testing.
 Maximum likelihood.
 Pearson, K-S and contingency adjustment tests.

-Approval with an overall grade of at least 10 points (out of 20) in one of the following modes:
+Approval with a mark of not less than 10 in one of the following methods:

 Title: Blitzstein, J. K., Hwang J. (2015).
 Introduction to probability.
 Chapman and Hall/CRC.